zer011b/fdtd3d/Docs/Testing.md

 # III.
 Release testing

 CI for master branch handles common build and tests combinations, however, it doesn't cover all available build options, architectures and test launches.
-Yet, difference is not that critical (mostly in solver dimensions modes, plus long double floating point precision), so, manual testing before release is needed only for cuda (unit tests and test suite launch).
+Yet, difference is not that critical (mostly in solver dimensions modes), so, manual testing before release is needed only for cuda (unit tests and test suite launch).
 For all test scenarios only GCC compiler is used, but versions may vary.

 **Currently supported CPU architectures:**
 - x64